 If you answered yes to one or a few of the above questions, then chances are your child's cell phone usage might be causing them distress.

-When it comes to cellphone rules for teens, I think the most important thing is to ask and know.
+When it comes to cellphone rules for teens, the most important thing is to ask and to know.
 Second to that, is to remember that it is the adult's responsibility to model healthy boundaries.
-So, that means we all have digital detox work to do.
-It can be hard or even scary to break a habit but inspiration and knowledge can be a powerful tool to make healthy changes in your and your teen's life.
+This may mean to look into a digital detox for yourself.
+It can be hard or even scary to break a habit.
+But in the end, it can also be inspiring.
+Knowledge is a powerful tool to make healthy changes in your and your teen's life.